Legimet/duktape-nspire/README.md

 Nspire-specific modules and module support, and a REPL (using [Nspire I/O](https://github.com/compujuckel/nspire-io.git) for its interface).

+## Usage
+The calculator must have Ndless installed.
+To get to the interactive Nspire I/O console, run Duktape directly from the document browser.
+Type `.exit` to exit.

+You can also run scripts with a .js extension from the document browser.
+The extension should be registered with `duktape`.
+This is done automatically the first time you run Duktape from the document browser, but you can also register it manually by editing `ndless.cfg.tns`.

 ## Modules

 The following modules are available right now: